fchb1239/PlayFab-Async-SDK/README.md

 }
 else
 {
     Debug.Log("Hurray!
 It all went according to plan!
-Logged in as " + loginResult.Result.PlayFabId);
+Logged in as " + result.Result.PlayFabId);
 }
 ```